thegetty/quire-docs/content/guide/text.md

     - At the end of the main body text, one can designate a “Notes” or related subheading using ## or ###.
 Underneath that heading the information of the citation will be listed using this format:
       - `[^#]: Corresponding citation information.`
       - `[^1]: Roy Stryker to all FSA (then RA) photographers, outline for first published in Carver, *Just Before the War*, n.p.`
+  - You can find additional information about formatting notes text with Markdown in the [*Markdown fundamentals* section](../fundamentals/markdown.md) of this guide.

 - Citation and Bibliography shortcode linking:
-  - When the citation shortcode, {{< q-cite “author date” “page # if applicable” >}} is used in body of text, that corresponds to the short and full bibliographic information provided in the references.yml, an in-page bibliography will be generated.
+  - When the citation shortcode, {{< q-cite “author date” “page # if applicable” >}} is used in body of text, that corresponds to the short and full bibliographic information provided in the `references.yml`, an in-page bibliography will be generated.
 This linking is completed automatically.
   - When the short code is used in the page the text will appear linked and when clicked upon will take a user to its corresponding bibliography entry on the same page.
 However, this cannot be done in reverse as the bibliography at the bottom of the page contains no links.
   - For more information see the [Citations & Bibliography](bibliographies.md) section of this guide.